cantarinigiorgio/HHP-Net/README.md

 ### Faster version

-To estimate the keypoints firstly we use a model for detecting people then a model for estimating the pose (from each bounding box containing a person)
+To estimate the keypoints firstly we use an object detection model for detecting people; then we exploit a model to estimate the pose of each people detected by the previous model in the image.

-In order to detect people we test Centernet_Mobilenetv2_fpn_od (to download it http://download.tensorflow.org/models/object_detection/tf2/20210210/centernet_mobilenetv2fpn_512x512_coco17_od.tar.gz) then extract it in `HHP-Net/centernet/` with:
+In order to detect people we test [Centernet MobilenetV2](http://download.tensorflow.org/models/object_detection/tf2/20210210/centernet_mobilenetv2fpn_512x512_coco17_od.tar.gz): download it and then extract it to `HHP-Net/centernet/`:

 ```bash
 tar -zxvf centernet_mobilenetv2fpn_512x512_coco17_od.tar.gz -C /HHP-Net/centernet
 ```

-Then download the model for pose estimation from (https://storage.googleapis.com/download.tensorflow.org/models/tflite/posenet_mobilenet_v1_100_257x257_multi_kpt_stripped.tflite) and move to
+Then download [Posenet](https://storage.googleapis.com/download.tensorflow.org/models/tflite/posenet_mobilenet_v1_100_257x257_multi_kpt_stripped.tflite) for pose estimation and move to `HHP-Net/posenet/`
 ```bash
 mv posenet_mobilenet_v1_100_257x257_multi_kpt_stripped.tflite HHP-Net/posenet/
 ```